ganbarodigital/php-mv-defensive/docs/V1/Requirements/RequireValidChecks.md

 ## Requirements Enforced

-`RequireValidRequirements` enforces the following:
+`RequireValidChecks` enforces the following:

-1. `$requirements` must be a list
+1. `$fieldOrVar` must be a list
-1. every value in `$requirements` must implement the `Requirement` interface
+1. every value in `$fieldOrVar` must implement the `Check` interface

-If any of the requirements aren't met, `RequireValidRequirements` will throw an exception.
+If any of the requirements aren't met, `RequireValidChecks` will throw an exception.

 ## How To Use